 The construction of the temple began in 1350.
 It lasted about 30 years, and its founder was the bishop of Wrocław, Przecław from Pogorzela.
 In the fifteenth century a two-span chapel of the Virgin Mary was added to the presbytery from the south.
 The tower was partially demolished in 1429, it was rebuilt in 1462.
 At that time, its upper storey was also created.
 In the sixteenth century, in fear of Turkish invasion, the church was rebuilt and fortified, giving it defensive functions.
 The roofs were transformed and the walls finished with attic.
 A round stone well was erected in the southern nave, in case of a long siege.
 The said construction works were carried out by the Italian architect Jakub Parr on the initiative of the then bishop of Wrocław, Jakub von Salza.
 In the 18th century, the rococo chapel of St. Roch was added to the north.

-The church has a three-nave, two-bay, hall structure, built on a square plan and a two-bay presbytery closed seven-sided.
+The church was situated in the northern part of the town, near the defensive walls.
+It received a three-aisle, two-bay, hall nave built on a square-like plan with dimensions of 22 x 21 meters and a two-bay chancel, 10.1 x 9.2 meters in size, seven-sides ended.
 At the chancel from the south, a gothic St. Mary’s chapel was added in the mid-15th century, and a sacristy from the north, above which a high tower rises.
 Outside, the walls of the church have buttresses, between which there are pointed windows, with traceries of fish-blistery and quatrefoil motifs.
 The building was originally covered with high gable roofs, separate for each aisle, finished at the shorter sides (except for the presbytery) with triangular gables.

 The ogival gothic portal with an archivolt, topped with a ogee arch with crockets and pinnacles supported by carved figural consoles, leads from the west.
 Two side entrances located in the north and south aisles, at the end of the Middle Ages were preceded by the porch.
 The northern portal was in the ogival form, decorated with shafts ended with floral capitals, while subsequent gothic portals in the sacristy and in the southern aisle received the crown in the form of a truncated trefoil.